-Notes to the Consolidated Financial Statements for the Year Ended December 31, 2015 (Continued) (in millions of Russian rubles, unless otherwise indicated)
+Notes to the Consolidated Financial Statements for the Year Ended December 31, 2016 (Continued)

-32. Capital Management (continued)
+28. Capital Management (continued)

 The capital structure of the Group consists of the shareholder's equity, which includes capital issued, reserves and retained earnings.
 The allocation of capital between specific operations and activities is, to a large extent, driven by optimization of the return achieved on the capital allocated.
 Although maximization of return on risk-adjusted capital is the principal basis used in determining how capital is allocated within the Group to particular operations or activities, it is not the sole basis used for decision making.
 Account is also taken of synergies with other operations and activities, the availability of management and other resources and the fit of the activity with the longer term strategic objectives.
 The policies in respect of capital management and allocation are regularly reviewed by the Supervisory Board through approval and review within annual budgets.